 Frequently Asked Questions

 A. That depends on the number of events and level of detail that a team would like to tag.
-With a little practice one person should be able to tag a variety of standard events (faceoffs, goals and shot attempts, etc.).
-We recommend dividing the events being tagged between two people if a team would like to tag a wide variety of events and/or standard events in greater detail.
+With a little practice one person should be able to tag a variety of standard events (faceoffs, goals and shot attempts, etc.) while more experienced users can typically track most available events.
+We recommend dividing the events being tagged between two people if a team would like to tag a wide variety of events or fewer event types but with greater detail.

 A. Once the video(s) have been uploaded to YouTube and the link(s) pasted into the Game Details page the video and filters are ready to be used.
-If any videos have a different amount of time between the start and the opening faceoff an offset can be entered to improve the sync.
+If videos have varying amounts of time between the start and the opening faceoff an offset should be entered to standardize the video start time and improve the sync.

-A. When first building the system and considering the alternatives for video storage and retrieval, we found YouTube to be a cost effective, accessible, and technologically efficient solution.
-We are always evaluating other video possibilities for the system and our hope is to expand the alternatives as our user base grows.
+A. When first building the system and considering the alternatives for video storage and retrieval, we found YouTube to be a cost effective, technologically efficient solution.
+We are always evaluating other video sources and hope to expand the alternatives as our user base grows.